-To convert a float to int in Golang, use the int() function.
-The int() is a built-in function that accepts an argument and returns the integer representation of the input value.
+To convert a float to int in Golang, you can “use the int() function.”
+The int() function accepts an argument and returns the integer representation of the input value.

 package main